Evaluation Algorithms

 ROUGE reference overlap

-Key idea: the recall-oriented mirror of BLEU — how much of the reference shows up in
+Key idea: the recall-oriented version of BLEU — how much of the reference shows up in the candidate.
+ROUGE-N counts n-grams; ROUGE-L uses the longest common subsequence.
+Built for summarisation.

 A scoring-rubric judge